badiaamakhlouf/DS_ML_InterviewBank/pages/machine_learning_fundamentals.md

 Ranking problems are common in various applications, including information retrieval, recommendation systems, and search engines.

+## Q15- What is the difference between Inductive ML and Deductive ML?
+- **Inductive Learning:**
+    - Inductive machine learning involves learning patterns, rules, or models from specific examples or instances.
+    - It generalizes from observed examples to make predictions or classifications for new, unseen instances.
+    - Example: In classification, an inductive ML algorithm learns to classify emails as spam or not spam based on a set of labeled examples.
+- **Deductive Learning:**
+    - Deductive machine learning involves deriving specific conclusions or predictions from general principles or rules.
+    - It starts with general rules or principles and applies them to specific instances to make predictions or decisions.
+    - Example: In expert systems, deductive reasoning is used to derive specific recommendations or diagnoses based on predefined rules and knowledge.

+**Note:**
+- Inductive learning generalizes from specific examples to make predictions.
+- Deductive learning starts with general rules and applies them to make specific predictions or decisions.
+- Inductive learning is data-driven, while deductive learning is rule-driven.
+-
 ### Part II: Model building
 #### Q1- What are three stages of building a machine learning model ?
 - The process of building a machine learning model includes three main stages, These stages are: